megalithic/dotfiles/README.md

 This dotfiles repo is managed by [dotbot](https://github.com/anishathalye/dotbot); not near as over-the-top configurable as _Ansible_, but way more advanced than just _GNU Stow_.

-I have tried to be platform agnostic, but the majority of scripts that run here are for MacOS (specifically MacOS Big Sur, _non-M1_, at the time of this commit), with a handful of Debian/Ubuntu Linux specific platform scripts and provisions.
+I have tried to be platform agnostic, but the majority of scripts that run here are for MacOS (specifically MacOS Big Sur, _non-M1_, at the time of this commit -- I'll update here when we move to ARM), with a handful of Debian/Ubuntu Linux specific platform scripts and provisions.
 This means that certain tools/binaries I rely on may or may not install/configure on Linux.
-Though, I have tested it decently well on an Ubuntu-based Linode instance.
+Though, I have tested it reasonably well on Ubuntu-based Linode and DigitalOcean instances.

 #### 🐉 Thar be dragons..

-I am pushing updates _constantly_, so there are NO guarantees of stability with my config!
+I am pushing updates _constantly_, so there are **NO** guarantees of stability with my config!

-> ⚠️ I highly recommend you dig into the scripts and configs to see what all is going on (because it does a lot more than what I'm describing in this README) before you -- all willy-nilly, throwing caution to the wind -- install a stranger's shell scripts. 🤣
+> ⚠️ I highly recommend you dig into the scripts and configs to see what all is going on (because it does a lot more than what I'm describing in this README) before you -- all willy-nilly, throw caution to the wind -- install a stranger's shell scripts. 🤣

 ---